Ada-C10/hotel/design-activity.md

 If we decide items are cheaper if bought in bulk, how would this change the code?
 Which implementation is easier to modify?

     Implementation B will be easier to modify because it is loosely couple.

 Which implementation better adheres to the single responsibility principle?

     Implementation B

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?

     Implementation B is more loosely coupled because classes are responsible for their prices unlike in Implementation A.

+I think it would lessen dependencies if each room does not know about all the reservations it has.
+I made it like this as a way to check if a room is available for a given date range.
+If I can think of a better design for how rooms are available, rooms won't need to know reservations.